jerridan/shardVPN/README.md

 using the RSA key you
 generated, if you want to have a look around.

+### Settings
+In the root folder, there is a `settings.tfvars` file where user settings may be defined.

 ### Stopping ShardVPN
 1. If you started ShardVPN using the `build_vpn_from_scratch.sh` script, then run `destroy_drive.sh` from the main folder.